-Children complete questionnaires termly about their thoughts surrounding the provision in place for them and how they are included in school life.
+Children have discussions with class teachers and teaching assistants termly about their thoughts surrounding the provision in place for them and how they are included in school life.
 This information is then used to inform future practice within the school, classroom and with the individual child.